 To stay true to the 20 percent of tasks you do that matter as an entrepreneur, you’ve got to learn how to say “no.” As Steve Jobs put it at Apple’s 1997 Worldwide Developers Conference, “When you think about focusing, you think, ‘Well, focusing is saying ‘yes.’
 No. Focusing is about saying ‘no.’” This means before saying “yes” to any new time commitment ask yourself, “Is this within the 20 percent of work I do that impacts the business more than anything else I do?”
 If the answer is “no,” don’t take it on.
 Instead, delegate the responsibility to a person you trust or decline the opportunity.

 What to Know Before Implementing the 80/20 Rule

-Before applying the Pareto Principle to your business and life, evaluate your current situation.
-For example, Tim Ferriss, best-selling author and a huge proponent of the Pareto Principle, discusses how to do this in The 4-Hour Workweek.
+Before applying the 80/20 rule to your business and life, evaluate your current situation.
+For example, Tim Ferriss, best-selling author and a huge proponent of the 80/20 rule, discusses how to do this in The 4-Hour Workweek.
 He says those looking to create better outcomes need to ask themselves two important questions:

 “1.
 Which 20 percent of sources are causing 80 percent of my problems and unhappiness?”

 “2.
 Which 20 percent of sources are resulting in 80 percent of my desired outcomes and happiness?”